Left untreated, PAD can lead to amputation

 Changes due to PAD can include thicker toenails and loss of hair on your leg, feet or toes.
-Changes like this could signal that you might have PAD or critical limb ischemia (CLI),20 the worst form of PAD.
-CLI is associated with significant risk for amputation and could put your life at risk.4
+Changes like this could signal that you might have PAD or Also potentially known as CLI, the most severe and deadly form of peripheral artery disease.
+(CLI),20 the worst form of PAD.
+CLI is associated with significant risk for To surgically remove all or part of a limb (leg, foot or toe) and could put your life at risk.4

 When blood flow to your legs, feet and toes is restricted, the skin in these areas can’t get enough nutrients.

 Talk to Your Doctor

 Only a health care professional can diagnose you with PAD.
 Our Symptom Quiz can help guide the conversation about your treatment options.

 Take the Symptom Quiz